Securityboat/securityboat.github.io/docs/Other/Hardware Security/Raspberry Pi/honeypot-using-raspberry-pi-and-opencanary..md

 ![](../../../attachments/16.png)

-3. Here set `“http.enabled” : true` to set fake http server on.
+**Step 3:** Here set `“http.enabled” : true` to set fake http server on.
 Now press CTRL + S to save & CTRL + X to exit from nano.

 ![](../../../attachments/17.png)

-4. Now we need to setup your mail in order to get alerts on email.
+**Step 4:** Now we need to setup your mail in order to get alerts on email.
 Add the following lines in the configuration file “handlers” section as follows:

 ```json
 "SMTP": {